What are the most spectacular roads in Venezuela?

-Collado del Condor is a high mountain pass at an elevation of 4.050m (13,287ft) above the sea level located in the Merida region, of Venezuela.
+Collado del Cóndor is a high mountain pass at an elevation of 4.050m (13,287ft) above sea level located in the Merida region, of Venezuela.
 It's one of the highest roads of the country.

-La Cumbre Choroni is a high mountain pass at an elevation of 1.611m (5,285ft) above the sea level, located in north-central Venezuela, near the Caribbean coast, in the state of Aragua.
+La Cumbre Choroni is a high mountain pass at an elevation of 1.611m (5,285ft) above sea level, located in the state of Aragua, in Venezuela.

 Located in eastern Venezuela, the Cuyuni River bridge is said to be designed by the famous Gustave Eiffel.
 It’s one of the most spectacular bridges in the world.